dotnet/docs/docs/architecture/modernize-desktop/01-why-modern-desktop-applications.md

 Here are some reasons for choosing desktop applications in your development:

-- Desktop apps have better interaction with user&#39;s PC.
+- Desktop apps have better interaction with user's PC.
 - The performance of desktop applications for complex calculations is much higher than performance of web applications.
 - Running custom logic on the client side is possible but much harder with a web application.
 - Using multithreading is easier and more efficient in a desktop application.